 The second big risk real estate companies take is in missed business opportunities.
 The percentage of foreign-born people in the U.S. is increasing.
 It makes good business sense to address the needs of potential customers.
 Not creating policies and procedures to help LEP individuals on the front end may leave your company at a disadvantage in the long run.

 What Can You Do to Capitalize on the Growing Foreign Homebuyer Population?

 First, your company should be aware of, and comply with, all of the federal and state laws and regulations related to LEP individuals.
 Second, you should make sure your company’s foreign language marketing materials are not deceptive or disadvantage LEP individuals.

 Third, and most important, your company should establish company policies and procedures that are designed to assist LEP individuals.
 Virtually all real estate transactions have a voluminous amount of legal paperwork that needs to be reviewed by customers.
-Your company should be prepared ahead of time to translate those dense, technical documents into the languages of LEP homebuyers, such as Spanish, Russian, Mandarin, Arabic, Portuguese, Farsi, Polish, French, to name just a few.
+Your company should be prepared ahead of time to translate those dense, technical documents into the languages of LEP homebuyers, such as Spanish, Russian, Mandarin Chinese, Arabic, Portuguese, Farsi, Polish, French, to name just a few.
 That is where a good legal translation service comes in handy.

 Rather than try to support a bilingual function in-house, which can be costly, simply take advantage of the services of a good legal translation service.
 Indeed, the best way to ensure accuracy, responsiveness, and comprehensive coverage for all languages is to hire a certified legal translation service.
 Language experts at All Language Alliance, Inc. can help you serve the traditionally underserved LEP community.
 Contact our legal translation company to obtain accurate translation of commercial lease contracts and residential lease agreements in all languages, and to retain services of legal interpreters for real estate closings.